ScarlettWang88/Bacchus-Crimson/README.md

 * Task2 :NFC Sensor to Identify User IDs
     * Configure an NFC reader to read NFC cards
     * Design the system to extract user IDs from NFC cards, ensuring authentication and logging.
-* Task3: OLED Display show the current state of the system
+* Task3: LCD Display show the current state of the system
-    * Integrate an OLED display to show real-time system information
+    * Integrate an LCD display to show real-time system information

         eg：Scanned out item X, at time Y
     * Program the display to dynamically update the content reflecting the latest scanning and user activities.